 This database covers the fine, decorative and commercial arts along with architecture and architectural design.
 Providing full-text articles, it is designed for use by art scholars, artists, designers, and students.

-The Artstor Digital Library is an image database featuring an unparalleled range of images from some of the world's leading museums, photo archives, scholars, and artists in one easily-navigated repository.
-It is the The most comprehensive image resource available for educational and scholarly use, with many rare and important collections available nowhere else.
+Features images from some of the world's leading museums, photo archives, scholars, and artists.
+It is a comprehensive image resource available for educational and scholarly use, with many rare and important collections available nowhere else.

 Non-profit membership organization that provides a forum for the discussion of photography and related media as a means of creative expression and cultural insight.
 Features exhibition, employment and portfolio review opportunities.